A man sat in his wheelchair with a laptop in front of him. He has had a accident which has resulted to him having spinal cord injury counselling

 This not only limits their career prospects but also affects their self-esteem and mental health.
 Similarly, in educational settings, misperceptions about cerebral palsy can lead to inadequate support, inappropriate teaching methods, or even lowered expectations, hindering academic and personal development.

-These perceptions can also exacerbate financial challenges.
 Suppose people believe that individuals with cerebral palsy are less capable of contributing to the workforce or living independently.
 In that case, this can influence the allocation of resources and support, leading to financial hardship.

 Transportation and public access issues, often a result of inadequate consideration for diverse needs, further reflect societal attitudes, making it difficult for individuals with cerebral palsy to participate fully in community life.